shadowplay1/quick-mongo-super/README.md

 <br>
 <b>Module Created by ShadowPlay.</b>

-# ❤️ Thanks for using Quick Mongo ❤️
+# ❤️ Thanks for using Quick Mongo Super ❤️